Richard Eliot: Career

 Eliot was returned as Member of Parliament for St Germans at a by-election on 29 January 1733.
 He voted with the Administration on the Excise Bill in 1733 and the repeal of the Septennial Act in 1734.
 At the 1734 British general election he was returned as MP for Liskeard.
 In 1738 he went into opposition with the Prince of Wales and his post was exchanged for that of Receiver General of the Duchy.
 He voted against the Spanish convention in 1739, and for the place bill in 1740.
 He withdrew on the motion to dismiss Walpole in February 1741.
 At the 1741, he was returned again for Liskeard.
 He continued to act with the Prince of Wales's party, voting against the Administration on the chairman of the elections committee in December 1741.
 He was mayor of Liskeard for the year 1741 to 1742.
 After the fall of Walpole in 1742 he went over to the Administration.
-He was Mayor of Liskeard again for 1746 to 1747.
+After losing out to John Carew in 1743, he was Mayor of Liskeard again for 1746 to 1747.
 In 1747, he reverted to opposition with the Prince again.
 At the 1747 British general election, he was returned again for St Germans.

+Personal life

+On 10 March 1726, he married Harriot, who was the illegitimate daughter of James Craggs and the actress Hester Santlow.

 Eliot died on 19 November 1748 leaving three sons and six daughters including Edward Craggs-Eliot, 1st Baron Eliot.
 He was in financial difficulties which were caused according to his wife by his Duchy office, which had cost him ‘£7,000 and contributed to his death.
 Harriot married secondly in 1749 John Hamilton, by whom she had a son, John Hamilton, 1st Marquess of Abercorn.